Don Sutton: Los Angeles Dodgers

 Sutton was selected to the Major League Baseball All-Star Game four times in the 1970s.
 The 1974 Dodgers made the postseason after winning 102 games during the regular season.
 They defeated the Pittsburgh Pirates in the playoffs and Sutton accounted for two of the team's three wins.
 They lost the 1974 World Series four games to one, with Sutton earning the only win for the team.
 In 1976, Sutton had his best major league season, finishing the year with a 21–10 win–loss record.
 He was the National League's starting pitcher and MVP of the 1977 Major League Baseball All-Star Game at Yankee Stadium.
 He earned a complete game win in the 1977 playoffs, followed by a 1–0 record in two appearances in that year's World Series, which the team lost to the Yankees.

 In August 1978, Sutton captured media attention after a physical altercation with teammate Steve Garvey.
 Sutton had criticized what he thought was excessive media attention paid to Garvey, saying that Reggie Smith was really the team's best player.
-When Garvey confronted Sutton about the comments before a game against the Mets, the men came to blows and had to be separated by teammates and team officials.
+When Garvey confronted Sutton about the comments before a game against the Mets, they fought and had to be separated by teammates and team officials.
 The team returned to the postseason that year.
 Sutton had a 15–11 record during the regular season, but he struggled in the postseason as the Dodgers lost the World Series to New York again.
 In 17 postseason innings that year, Sutton gave up 14 earned runs.